finettt/Android-AI-Assistant/README.md

 - CameraX for camera operations
 - Retrofit for network requests
 - Material Design components
+- TextToSpeech and SpeechRecognizer for voice interactions
+- OpenRouter API for AI responses

 ### Project Cleanup
 For deep project cleanup, use: